andis-sprinkis/swayscale/README.md

 swayscale "1.25" "ddd"
 ```

+## Setup

+1. Install `sway`, `xorg-xwayland`.
+1. Copy the repository files under the respective locations in your `$HOME` directory.
+1. Ensure that the directory path `$HOME/.local/bin/` is in your `$PATH` variable.

+You may have to update `font sans-serif medium` in the bottom of `.config/sway/custom_scale` to a font identifier that actually exists on the system.

 ## Desktop files

 To launch the upscaled application from the application launcher of a Linux desktop environment, a Desktop file can be created in `${XDG_DATA_HOME:-$HOME/.local/share}/applications/` directory.